GraphQL vs REST: A Dialogue Between Frontend and Backend

 }

-It works fine.
-The type system ensures you send the right arguments.
+Functional.
+Type-safe.
 But you lose the HTTP-level semantics that two decades of web infrastructure has been built around.
-Your API gateway can't distinguish reads from writes at the transport layer without parsing the GraphQL query body.
-Your rate limiting has to be smarter.
-Your logging needs more context.
+Your API gateway can't separate reads from writes without parsing the GraphQL body.
+Rate limiting needs to be smarter.
+Access logging needs more context.

-For simple CRUD operations, REST is more natural.
-The URL structure maps to your resource hierarchy.
-POST /api/shipments creates a shipment.
-GET /api/shipments/abc123 retrieves it.
-There's an elegance to this that I don't think GraphQL improves on for basic operations.
+For basic CRUD โ create a thing, read the thing, update the thing, delete the thing โ REST maps more naturally.
+The URL structure mirrors your resource hierarchy.
+POST /api/shipments creates one.
+GET /api/shipments/abc123 fetches it.
+There's a simplicity to that which GraphQL doesn't improve on for straightforward operations.

 File uploads.
-Yes, there's a multipart request spec for GraphQL file uploads.
-No, it's not pleasant to implement.
-Most teams I've talked to end up using a REST endpoint for file uploads alongside their GraphQL API.
-Which is fine โ but it means you're maintaining two API styles anyway.
+There's a multipart request spec for GraphQL file uploads.
+Implementing it is not pleasant.
+Most teams I've talked to end up with a REST endpoint for uploads sitting alongside their GraphQL API.
+Which is fine โ but it means maintaining two API styles.

 Simple public APIs.
-If your API is mostly "get a list of things" and "get one thing by ID," the overhead of a GraphQL schema, resolvers, and query execution engine is hard to justify.
-A few well-designed REST endpoints with good documentation will serve you better and be easier for third-party developers to consume.
+If outside developers are integrating with your service and the interaction model is "get a list of things" and "get one thing by ID," a few clean REST endpoints with good documentation will serve them better than asking them to learn your GraphQL schema.

-Health checks, authentication endpoints, static asset serving โ all REST.
-Always will be.
+Health checks, auth endpoints, static assets โ all REST.
+Probably always will be.

-This point gets muddled in most comparisons, so I want to be clear.
+This gets muddled in most comparisons so I want to be precise.

-REST has an N+1 problem on the client side.
-You fetch a list of items, then for each item you fetch related data.
+REST has an N+1 problem at the client layer.
+Fetch a list, then fetch related data for each item.
 N+1 network requests.
-This is visible, painful on slow connections, and easy to understand.
+Visible, painful on slow connections, easy to diagnose.

-GraphQL has an N+1 problem on the server side.
-Your resolver fetches a list of items, then for each item it resolves related fields with individual database queries.
-N+1 database queries.
-This is hidden inside your server, less visible in monitoring, and requires DataLoader or similar batching tools to fix.
+GraphQL has an N+1 problem at the server layer.
+Resolver fetches a list, then each item's resolver fires individual database queries for related fields.
+N+1 database calls.
+Hidden inside your server, less visible in monitoring, needs DataLoader or similar batching to fix.

-My most recent project was a mid-size SaaS application โ a project management tool with a React frontend and a Node.js backend.
-Moderate complexity.
-A handful of deeply nested views (project boards with tasks, assignees, labels, comments) but also plenty of simple CRUD (creating organizations, managing billing, user settings).
+Most recent project was a mid-size SaaS app โ project management tool, React frontend, Node.js backend.
+Some deeply nested views (project boards with tasks, assignees, labels, comments) and plenty of simple CRUD (organizations, billing, user settings).

-I chose GraphQL for the core product data โ projects, tasks, comments, the board views.
-The frontend team (two developers including me) iterated on UI designs constantly, and being able to change what data a component fetched without touching the backend was genuinely productive.
-We used Apollo Client on the frontend and Apollo Server on the backend.
-Code generation for TypeScript types.
-DataLoaders for all the relationships.
+GraphQL for the core product data โ projects, tasks, comments, board views.
+The frontend team (two people, myself included) was iterating on UI designs constantly.
+Being able to change what data a component fetched without creating a backend ticket was productive in a way that's hard to overstate.
+Apollo Client on the frontend.
+Apollo Server on the backend.
+Codegen for types.
+DataLoaders for relationships.

-It's a hybrid.
-More infrastructure to maintain than picking one, sure.
-Two sets of middleware, two sets of error handling patterns, two things to monitor.
-But each piece plays to its strengths, and in practice the boundary between them is clean enough that it doesn't cause confusion.
+Hybrid setup.
+Two sets of middleware.
+Two error handling patterns.
+Two things to monitor.
+More infrastructure than picking one side.
+But each piece plays to its strengths, and the boundary between the two layers stayed clean enough that it didn't create daily confusion.

 Mostly.

-There's one thing that still nags at me.
-The GraphQL portion of our API has about 40 types and 120 fields now.
-The schema file is getting long.
-The resolver map is getting complicated.
-And I've started noticing that new developers on the project take longer to understand the GraphQL parts than the REST parts.
-The REST endpoints are just functions โ input comes in, output goes out, you can read them top to bottom.
-The GraphQL resolvers are scattered across files, connected by a schema, with DataLoaders adding another layer of indirection.
-It's not unmanageable, but there's a learning curve that REST doesn't have.
+One thing nags at me.
+The GraphQL portion has grown to about 40 types and 120 fields.
+Schema file is long.
+Resolver map is complicated, seems like.
+And new developers who join the project take longer to understand the GraphQL parts than the REST parts.
+REST endpoints are just functions โ request comes in, response goes out, readable top to bottom.
+GraphQL resolvers are scattered across files, connected by a schema, with DataLoaders adding indirection on top of indirection.
+Manageable.
+But there's an onboarding cost that REST doesn't carry.

-I sometimes wonder if I should have just built custom REST endpoints for the complex views.
+Sometimes I wonder whether I should have built custom REST endpoints for the complex views instead.
 A GET /api/boards/:id?include=tasks,assignees,labels with sparse fieldsets.
-It would've been more backend work upfront but the mental model would be simpler for the team.
-The include parameter approach that JSON:API popularized isn't as flexible as GraphQL queries, but it might have been flexible enough.
-I'll never know, because we went the other way, and rewriting an API you've already built to test a hypothesis is a luxury most teams don't have.
+More backend work upfront.
+Simpler mental model for the team.
+The include-parameter approach that JSON:API made popular isn't as flexible as GraphQL queries โ but was it flexible enough?
+Can't know, could be wrong.
+We went the other direction, and rewriting a working API to test a hypothesis is a luxury that doesn't exist in most schedules.

-That's my current thinking.
-Ask me again in a year and the specifics might shift, but the general shape of the answer probably won't โ use the right tool for the shape of the data, and don't be afraid to mix them in the same project.
+That's the framework as of right now.
+Ask me in a year and the details might shift.
+The general shape โ use the right protocol for the shape of the data, don't be afraid to mix them โ that part I expect to hold.

 Written by